IS-FixMi/fixmi-microservice-template/README.md

 # fixmi-microservice-template

-This repo will serve the function of being a template for every microservice of the Fix-Mi application.
-This will save a lot of time for configuration and consistency.
+This repository is designed to function as a comprehensive template for each microservice within the Fix-Mi application, streamlining the development process by providing a standardized foundation.
+By serving as a template, it aims to significantly reduce the time spent on configuration tasks and enhance overall consistency across the various microservices.

 Each microservice runs in a docker container, and uses: